AlpacaFur/classical-chronicle/_contributors/henry-wallace.md

 pronouns: He/Him
 classof: 2022
 joined: December 2020
-email: henryw.37.37@gmail.com
-instagram: henrydotcom
-lastmod: 2020-12-18
+lastmod: 2022-07-21
 order: 10
+past: true
 ---
-**Henry Wallace** is a contributing writer to the *Classical Chronicle*.
+**Henry Wallace** was a contributing writer to the *Classical Chronicle*.